Nekmo/angular-django/README.rst

      :alt: Requirements Status

-Django Rest Framework API for Angular with self-building classes, forms, and listings
+Django Rest Framework API for Angular with self-building classes, forms, and listings.
+`A demo is available on the website. <https://angular-django.nekmo.org/>`_.

 To install angular-django, run this command in your terminal: